Skip to main content

 However, Uma Thakuma’s tone was different when she saw Bondita, the daughter-in-law of the Zamindars.

-"She is the Zamidar's daughter-in-law, so people dare not say a word or two about her, but she had been married for such a long time too, isn’t it?"
+"She is the Zamidar's daughter-in-law, so people dare not say a word or two about her, but she has been married for such a long time, too, hasn’t she?"
 Uma Thakuma whispered, eyeing the chaos that had suddenly started with the arrival of the “Devi” at the humble hut, through the corner of her eye.
 No one paid attention to Sampurna anymore.

 "Since she comes from a poor family like ours, she understands our pain."
 These same women had wiped their tears and lamented back then.